 \subsection{Galaxy10 DECaLS}

 The Galaxy10 DECaLS Dataset contains 17\,736, 256\,x\,256 sized colored galaxy images in the g, r and z band which have been scaled for clarity to RGB PNGs.
-These are separated into ten broad classes including: disturbed, merging, round smooth, in-between round smooth, cigar round smooth, barred spiral, unbarred tight spiral, unbarred loose spiral, edge-on without bulge and edge-on with bulge.
-The labels were originally provided by volunteers from the Galaxy Zoo project \citep{2011MNRAS.410..166L}, the collection was compiled by \cite{2019MNRAS.483.3255L} and the data loader was made available by \cite{mwalmsley_galaxy10_decals}.
+These are separated in ten broad classes including: disturbed, merging, round smooth, in-between round smooth, cigar round smooth, barred spiral, unbarred tight spiral, unbarred loose spiral, edge-on without bulge and edge-on with bulge.
+The labels were originally provided by volunteers from the Galaxy Zoo project \citep{2011MNRAS.410..166L} and the collection was compiled by \cite{2019MNRAS.483.3255L}.

 A $\beta$-VAE with $\beta=1 \times 10^{-6}$ was trained on the images to produce a $4 \times 32 \times 32$ latent representation.
 We used the diffusers \citep{von-platen-etal-2022-diffusers} implementation of a variational autoencoder with four down sampling blocks using the "DownEncoderBlock2D" in the encoder, each outputting 32, 64, 128 and 256 channels respectively.
-The decoder follows a symmetric structure using "UpDecoderBlock2D".
+The decoder follows a symmetric structure using ``UpDecoderBlock2D".
 Each block in the VAE has four layers.
 This model accounts for 20.3M parameters.

-We use a class conditional UNet from the TorchCFM package \citep{2015arXiv150504597R, tong2024improving, tong2023simulation} to parameterize the velocity field using the Galaxy10 classes as the conditioning signal.
-The UNet has four layers with 64, 128, 128 and 128 channels.
-Each downsampling of the UNet has a single residual block.
+We use a class conditional U-Net from the TorchCFM package \citep{2015arXiv150504597R, tong2024improving, tong2023simulation} to parametrize the velocity field using the Galaxy10 classes as the conditioning signal.
+The U-Net has four layers with 64, 128, 128 and 128 channels.
+Each down sampling of the U-Net has a single residual block.
 This totals 6.1M parameters.
-Conditioning dropout is used with a probability of $p=0.1$.
+Conditioning dropout is used with a probability of $p_{cfg}=0.1$.